bc-marine-canvas/bc-marine-canvas/content/accessibility.md

 disabilities.
 We do our best to continually improve the website and the user experience for everyone.

-### WCAG conformance
+## WCAG conformance

 The [Web Content Accessibility Guidelines (WCAG)] defines requirements for designers and developers to improve accessibility for people with disabilities.
 The BC Marine Canvas website has not been formally assessed at this time.
-However, we aim to comply with WCAG 2.1 at level A as completely as possible, and we are continually updating and improving the accessibility of this website.
+However, we aim to comply with WCAG 2.1 at level A as completely as possible.

 [Web Content Accessibility Guidelines (WCAG)]: https://www.w3.org/WAI/standards-guidelines/wcag/

-### Feedback
+## Feedback

 We welcome your feedback on the accessibility of the BC Marine Canvas website.
-Please [let us know] if you encounter accessibility barriers.
-We try to respond to feedback within 5 business days.

-[let us know]: /contact
+If you encounter accessibility barriers, please email info@bcmarinecanvasri.com.